numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 UFunc machinery can be started.

-In particular the step of creating a C defined ``DTypeMeta`` class with its instances being ``DTypeClasses`` as mentioned above is a necessary first step with useful semantics.
+In particular the step of creating a C defined ``DTypeMeta`` class with its instances being ``DTypeClasses`` is a necessary first step to add the ability of storing custom slots on the datatype in C.
 This ``DTypeMeta`` must thus be implemented before being widely used to restructure or enhance current code, thus we propose to proceed with mainly private additions to the DType classes.